 The AP did similarly well with Wi-Fi 5 clients.
-At a close range, my 4×4 test machine managed to pull the sustained speed of 500 Mbps at a close range, father out, my 3×3 client averaged faster than 450 Mbps.
+At a close range, my 4×4 test machine managed to pull the sustained speed of 500 Mbps.
+Farther out, my 3×3 client averaged faster than 450 Mbps.

 So, compared with home routers, the EnGenious ECW230 didn’t have enough to wow anyone.
-But it’s important to note that as a business device, it’s optimized for reliability and not necessarily speeds.
+But it’s important to note that it’s optimized for reliability and not necessarily speeds as a business device.

 With lots of features, an easy-to-use and versatile cloud-based portal, the EnGenius ECW230 Cloud Managed Wi-Fi 6 4×4 Indoor Wireless Access Point has a lot going for itself.
 Unfortunately, it’s just too expensive for now.

 Indeed, Wi-Fi 5 alternatives, like the TP-Link Omada series, can deliver a similar experience at a much lower cost.
 That said, keep this AP in mind and snatch it when you find a good deal.
 My take is its price will come down as Wi-Fi 6 becomes more and more popular.